GBKS/opendesign.guide/content/12-first-project.md

 - [Implementing new designs for Dangerzone](https://www.youtube.com/watch?v=IghENxVNqL0) via [Dangerzone](https://github.com/freedomofpress/dangerzone)
 ::

-## Step 5: Presenting Your Work
+## Step 5: Present Your Work

-Once your design work is complete, it's time to present it to the project:
+Once your design is ready, it’s time to present it clearly and effectively:

-1. **Prepare your files:** Make sure all your design files are well-organized and in appropriate formats.
-Ask other contributors what works best for them.
+1. **Organize and Share Your Files:** Make sure your files are well-structured and in accessible formats (e.g., Figma links, PDFs, or image files).
+Share them in the project’s preferred channels, like GitHub issues or community forums, so they’re easy to access and review.
-1. **Write up your contribution:** Explain your design decisions, how you addressed the original problem, and any technical considerations for implementation.
+1. **Document Your Contribution:** Clearly explain your design decisions, how they solve the original problem, and any technical considerations for implementation.
-1. **Create a pull request or equivalent:** Follow the project's process for submitting contributions.
+1. **Submit Your Work:** Create a pull request (or follow the project’s preferred submission process) to share your contribution.
-1. **Be responsive:** Answer questions and be open to making revisions based on community feedback.
+1. **Create an Asynchronous Presentation:** Record a brief walkthrough of your design using tools like [Loom](https://www.loom.com/) or a screen recording tool.
+This helps maintainers and contributors review your work on their own time, making the process more async-friendly.
+Keep it short and focused (ideally under 5 minutes).
-1. **Help with implementation:** If possible, assist the developers in implementing your design.
+1. **Link to Relevant Discussions:** Provide context by linking to related issues, previous discussions, or feedback threads.
+This makes it easier for reviewers to understand the background without digging through multiple channels.
-1. **Follow up:** How was the response to your changes?
-Are users happier now?
+1. **Invite feedback and start a discussion:** Clearly ask for specific feedback (e.g., “Does this flow address the usability issue we discussed?”).
+Engage in the conversation and be open to suggestions.
+This shows your willingness to collaborate and improve.

 Your presentation should be clear, professional, and show how your work benefits the project.